Luxury Vinyl Flooring Guide

 Cost Effective

-Types of LVP Flooring
+Types of Luxury Vinyl

 Stone-look LVP is designed to mimic the appearance of tiles made of natural stone such as Italian marble or concrete.
 By combining the practical benefits of luxury vinyl with the aesthetic qualities of natural stone, this flooring option offers a realistic and easier to maintain alternative to natural stone tiles.